-India’s Uber rival Ola to license in-car entertainment tech to vehicle makers worldwide
+India’s Uber rival Ola to license connected car platform to vehicle makers worldwide

 In recent weeks we’ve seen Uber, the pioneer of the genre, announced its own Visa card while Southeast Asia’s Grab is developing a payment wallet that lets you pay for lunch, dinner and other small items.

-Now India-based Ola is doubling down out into in-vehicle entertainment after it revealed plans to offer its one-year-old Ola Play service to car makers in India and across the world.
+Now India-based Ola is doubling down on connect car tecnology after it revealed plans to offer its one-year-old Ola Play platform to car makers in India and across the world.

 Ola Play, for those who missed it, is designed to help commuters maximize their time inside rides while providing a touch of the high-end experience.

-It’s marketed particularly at India in response to brutal traffic jams in urban areas, and includes a touch screen console that provides access to a bunch of consumer services — including entertainment and shopping — in addition to productivity tools thanks to a new partnership with Microsoft.
+It’s marketed particularly at India in response to brutal traffic jams in urban areas, and includes a touch screen console that provides access to a bunch of consumer services — including entertainment and shopping — and vehicle controls for drivers.
+Now it is adding productivity tools thanks to a new partnership with Microsoft.

 The U.S. giant, which was rumored to keen on investing in Ola but wasn’t part of its recent $1.1 billion round, is providing access to Office 365, Skype for Business and voice-assisted controls.
 The system will also use its Azure cloud platform and, the companies said, make use of Microsoft’s AI and IoT technology.